-- 5.1.
-The move to Bridgeside House in December 2018 was a leap forward in assisting SPSO to manage its carbon emissions, whilst also progressing the shared-services agenda with other office-holders.
+5.1.
+The move to Bridgeside House in December 2018 was a leap forward in assisting SPSO to manage its carbon emissions, whilst also progressing the shared-services agenda with other officeholders.
 The new facilities have enabled us to continue to reduce the total emissions for all three organisations, even when compared with SPSO sole output in previous years.
-These equate to less than 0.004 tCO2e per square metre (m) floor space we occupy. - 5.2.
-The building has an Energy Performance Indicator (EPC) of C+, with full wall double glazing for natural light, windows with trickle vents to allow temperature control, motion-sensor lighting to reduce electricity use and lower ceilings to allow better conservation of energy. - 5.3.
+These equate to $0.03 \text{ tCO}2\text{e}$ per square metre (m2) floor space we occupy.

+- 5.2.
+The building has an Energy Performance Indicator (EPC) of C+, with full wall to ceiling double glazing on the north wall for natural light, windows with trickle vents to allow temperature control, motion-sensor lighting to reduce electricity use and lower ceilings to allow better conservation of energy. - 5.3.
 The air-conditioning provided throughout the building is tempered fresh-air mechanical ventilation, for energy efficiency and good health, and the temperature is regulated using thermostats timed to operate only during office hours.
 Air-cooling facilities are only installed in the large, shared meeting spaces, to complement the mechanical ventilation when the room is used at full capacity. - 5.4.
 Decisions were taken during the design and fit out of the office to reduce the environmental impact of the office use.
 These included the installation of zip heater water boilers in tea points, combi-ovens and induction hob in shared kitchen, no use of chrome in any fittings, and a 'follow me' document printer system requiring an ID card to print documents, significantly reducing our volume of paper waste. - 5.5.
 Each tea point and printer station has recycling facilities, and as part of the Health and Safety induction, new staff are advised of SPSO's recycling procedures and commitment to reducing carbon emissions/waste.
 All of the SPSO's general waste is recycled, alongside items such as toner cartridges, batteries, pallets and electrical appliances such as heaters.
-As part of Display Screen Equipment (DSE) training, staff are also advised, if possible, to use the stairs in the office for their own health and well-being, while also reducing energy use. - 5.6.
-In 2020-21, the SPSO undertook a project to further reduce the emissions from lighting, by replacing all existing lighting with LED bulbs in banks, reducing the use of lights in areas where staff aren't working.
-We also installed occupancy sensors in all small rooms to ensure lighting is only on while needed.
+As part of Display Screen Equipment (DSE) training, staff are also advised, if possible, to use the stairs in the office for their own health and well-being, while also reducing energy use.

+- 5.6.
+In 2021-22, the SPSO continued a project started in 2020-21 to further reduce the emissions from lighting, by replacing all existing lighting in communal areas with LED bulbs in banks, reducing the use of lights in areas where staff aren't working.
+We also installed occupancy sensors in corridors to ensure lighting is only on while needed. - 5.7.
+A building project was completed in our office in the reporting year.
+The SPSO used a recognised Circular Office Supplier for Scotland for this project to support our commitments to responsible procurement.